 CPU Burst

-If a CPU limit is set for a container in the pod, the CPU usage of the container cannot exceed the limit.
+If a CPU limit is set for the containers in a pod, the CPU usage of the containers cannot exceed the limit.
 Frequent CPU traffic limiting affects service performance and increases the long-tail response latency, especially for latency-sensitive services.

 CPU burst is an elastic traffic limiting mechanism that allows temporarily exceeding the CPU limit to reduce the long-tail response time of services.
 When the CPU quota for a service in each CPU scheduling period is remaining, the system accumulates the CPU quota.
 If the CPU limit needs to be exceeded in subsequent scheduling periods, the accumulated CPU quota can be used.